 Conditional offer - the offer has conditions.
 For example, the applicant has to achieve certain exam results.
-Unless a different date is specified, the conditions must be met by 31 August 2021 (even if entry is deferred to 2022).
+Unless a different date is specified, the conditions must be met by 31 August (even if entry is deferred to the following year).
 The conditions may include achievement of specific grades, possibly in named subjects, or a certain number of UCAS Tariff points.